Neonatal-Perinatal Medicine Fellowship Program

 Eligible Candidates

 Pediatricians who are completing their residency training from an ACGME-accredited program in the U.S. or Canada, and who have identified preliminary ideas for self-motivated scholarship are encouraged to submit an application.
 Individuals with proven clinical and academic expertise are encouraged to share their thoughts on how our training program and the resources at Stanford can best help them to meet their career expectations.
-Clinicians with basic science backgrounds are encouraged to apply, as our fellowship supports translational research.
+We also encourage you to share how many NICU and/or ICU blocks you had in residency.
+Clinicians with basic science backgrounds are encouraged to apply, as our fellowship supports translational research

 Process